zyzshishui/miles/docs/en/examples/glm4-9B.md

 #### PERF\_ARGS

 A set of Megatron's parallelism parameters.
-Only `--use-dynamic-batch-size` and `--max-tokens-per-gpu` are added by slime.
+Only `--use-dynamic-batch-size` and `--max-tokens-per-gpu` are added by miles.

 `max_tokens_per_gpu` specifies the maximum number of tokens each GPU can process.
 When `use_dynamic_batch_size` is enabled, it will try to pack data of varying lengths within a batch up to `max_tokens_per_gpu`, thus forming a dynamic micro-batch size.
 If a single data item's length exceeds `max_tokens_per_gpu`, it will form its own batch without being truncated.
 When context parallelism (CP) is enabled, it allows the CP GPUs to share data with a total length of `CP * max_tokens_per_gpu` tokens.

 When `dynamic_batch_size` is enabled, the traditional `micro_batch_size` is ignored.

-⚠️  slime always trains the model using data packing and strictly guarantees per-sample or per-token loss.
+⚠️  miles always trains the model using data packing and strictly guarantees per-sample or per-token loss.
 This means enabling dynamic batch size will not affect the loss calculation.
 It is recommended to enable it.

 ```bash
 PERF_ARGS=(